Sean Smith (cornerback): 2015

 On July 24, 2015, the NFL announced that Smith would be suspended for the first three games of the 2015 season after pleading guilty to a DUI charge earlier in April.
 Defensive coordinator Bob Sutton named Smith and rookie first round pick Marcus Peters the starting cornerbacks with Phillip Gaines replacing Smith for the first three games.

 On November 1, 2015, Smith collected a season-high five solo tackles and a season-high three pass deflections during a 45–10 victory against the Detroit Lions in Week 5.
 In Week 17, he recorded a season-high six combined tackles in the Chiefs' 23–17 win against the Oakland Raiders.
 Smith completed the season in 2013 with 45 combined tackles (40 solo), 12 pass deflections, and two interceptions in 13 games and 13 starts.
-He received an overall grade of 83.6 and ranked 12th among all qualifying cornerbacks in 2015.

 The Kansas City Chiefs finished the season second in the AFC West with an 11–5 record.
 On January 9, 2016, Smith started in the AFC Wildcard Game and recorded six solo tackles, two pass deflections, and intercepted a pass by Brian Hoyer as the Chiefs routed the Houston Texans 30–0.
 The following week, he made four combined tackles in a 27–20 loss at the New England Patriots in the AFC Divisional Round.